jrd261/exp-docs/_pages/developers/reference/javascript-sdk-1.0.3.md

 Data items inherit the [common resource methods and attributes](#resources) `save()`, `refresh()`, and `getChannel()`.
 There is a limit of 16MB per data document.

-*Note that data values must be a javascript object, but can contain other primitives.*

 **`exp.getData(group, key)`**

 Resolves to the data item with the given group and key or `null` if the data item could not be found.